NadzeyaAudzeichuk/climate-change-twitter/README.md

 The dataset is too large to load into GitHub.
 Please use this link to access our raw data [The Climate Change Twitter Dataset](https://www.kaggle.com/datasets/deffro/the-climate-change-twitter-dataset)

 Using pgAdmin, sqlAlchemy, and Postgres, we connected our database to our code in Jupyter Notebook.
 We created two main tables for our data, one including the raw data and one including the cleaned data.
 We created the table Climate_Change_Twitter for the raw data.
 We had to use BIGINT for the id column because the integers were so large.
+The ERD follows the below table since we did not need to perform any joins with our dataset.

 ```
 CREATE TABLE climate_change_twitter (